1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Upper bound

 Then, summing with respect to $l$ --- using the fact that from \eqref{taille} we have $\sum_l |s_{l+1} - s_l| \le C n \wb(1+ o_n(1))$, the fact that the integral over $[s_{l-1}, s_l]$ of $\bm'$ is $1$ and that from \eqref{assumpV3} we have $(s_l - s_{l-1})\le n^{\frac13}$--- we find

 since $\bm' - \bm'\log\bm'$ is bounded by a constant depending only on $\bm$ and using \eqref{taille}.
 This proves \eqref{step3}

-{\it - Step 4: conclusion.} Once the construction of $\j_n$ is completed, the proof of Proposition~\ref{construct} essentially identical to that of \cite[Proposition~4.1]{ma2d}, which is its 2-dimensional equivalent, except that the scaling factor $\sqrt n$ there must be replaced by $n$.
+{\it - Step 4: conclusion.} Once the construction of $\j_n$ is completed, the proof of Theorem~\ref{thuppb} is essentially identical to that of \cite[Proposition~4.1]{ma2d}, which is its 2-dimensional equivalent, except that the scaling factor $\sqrt n$ there must be replaced by $n$.
 We only sketch the proof below and refer to the specific part of \cite{ma2d} for the details.

 The test vector-field $\j_n$ has now been defined on all $[na,nb]\times \mr$.
 It is extended by $0$ outside, and is easily seen to satisfy the relation $\div \j_n= 2\pi (\nu_n'-\bm')$ for $\nu_n'= \sum_{i=1} \delta_{x'_i}$, a sum of Dirac masses on the real line.
 Combining \eqref{step3} with \eqref{nrj1}, \eqref{nrj2} and \eqref{wjk}, we have